 A cloth.
 Probably self-explanatory, a cloth has far too much abrasion power, and who knows what the hanging part is doing?

 A makeup brush.
-Although your new and clean makeup brush may be soft, its filaments (hairs) are likely too densely arranged and, therefore, not good at gently brushing dust off delicately stemmed botanicals.
+Although your new and clean makeup brush may be soft, its filaments (hairs) are likely too densely arranged and not good at gently brushing dust off delicately stemmed botanicals.
 However, a small-headed and openly arranged makeup fan-type brush might be an option.

 Â